 Luci E Guai sees the healthy cross fertilization of styles from Algerian raï, New Orleans funk and Sicilian folk song, together with more than just a nod towards Afrobeat, to agreeable effect on this, the debut album by the four-piece French group Crimi.
 Julien Lesuisse takes his twenty-odd year musical experience as a noted sax player to weave together some of the most delicious rhythms on this exhilarating eight track album, enhanced by some fine guitar and vocal sparring, the two ‘voices’ seemingly made for one another, especially on the stirring “La Vicaria”.
 Lesuisse introduces his distinctively conversational sax playing on “Conca d’Oro”, as a prelude to a highly emotive vocal performance, which has an almost pleading quality.
 “Quetzalcoati” offers a moment of hushed reflection before “Ciatu di lu Margiu” lifts the spirits in an explosion of sound, with a groove that would have both David Byrne and Tom Verlaine sitting up and taking note.
 The line-up is completed by Cyril Moulas on guitar, Mathieu Felix on bass and Bruno Duval on drums.
 This is a very good album and well worth investigating further.

-La Vicaria is featured on this week’s edition of the Vaults radio show.
+La Vicaria is included on this week’s edition of the Vaults radio show.

 Mike Clerk – The Space Between My Ears | Wardlaw Music